cisagov/get.gov/pages/domains/domains_security.md

 and in the .gov WHOIS.
 WHOIS (pronounced “who is”) is a standard used by registrars to publish the contact and name server information for registered domains.

 ### Managing a security email in your organization
-The people behind a security email should be capable of evaluating or triaging security reports for your entire domain.
+The people who can access messages sent to a security email should be capable of evaluating or triaging security reports for your entire domain.
 We recommend:

 - Using a team email address, not an individual’s email
 - Using a common, even guessable name, like security@<domain.gov> to make it easier to report